greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

     ```

-5. You can check the value of parameters on the master and segments with the `gpconfig` `-s` option.
+5. You can check the value of parameters on the coordinator and segments with the `gpconfig` `-s` option.
 This `gpconfig` command displays the values of the `max_connections` parameter.

     ```
     $ gpconfig -s max_connections